MatthewTDunn/MatthewTDunn/README.md

 Howdy 👋

 I’m Matt (a.k.a Pyrite), a freelance software developer & technical consultant based in Adelaide Australia!
-With over a decade of experience in data management and technical consultation within a plethora of scientific industries - I have been able to blend my passion for full-stack software development with my scientific background to provide my clients & peers with innovative & lean data handling & software driven solutions.
+With over a decade of experience in data management and technical consultation within a plethora of scientific industries - I have been able to blend my passion for full-stack software development with my scientific background to provide my clients with innovative, lean data handling & software driven solutions.

 Want to know more about me?
 [Check out my portfolio.](https://MatthewDunn.dev)